cadenmcfate/Data-Structures-Program3/README.md

 Compile line: ssh into one of the pis.
 Clone this github repository.
 Change directories into the repository.
 Compile the program using'g++ program3cosc2_McFate.cpp' and run the program using './a.out'.

-Anything that doesn't work: Average compares for words not found is 0, but this is because integer division in c++ rounds down.
+Anything that doesn't work: Average compares for words not found is 0, but this is simply because integer division in c++ rounds down.